watilde/Harmonia/research/modules/1-federated-partial-identification/manuscripts/manuscript_v1.0.md

 ### 1.2 Research Questions

-We address three questions: (1) Which weighting strategy minimizes federated bound width under site heterogeneity?
-(2) How do strategies perform across varying scales?
-(3) When should practitioners prefer inverse-width over sample-size weighting?
+This technical report addresses three questions: (1) How do different weighting strategies perform under site heterogeneity?
+(2) How does performance change across varying scales (1k to 2.8m patients)?
+(3) What practical guidance can we provide for practitioners choosing aggregation methods?

 ---